nim-lang/website/jekyll/donate.md

 ## Priority bug fixes

-File a bug report and we will address them with the highest priority.
+File a bug report; we will address it with the highest priority.
 Once fixed, you will be able to access either the current Git build or at your request a custom build against the latest release with your bug fixed.

 ## Feature requests

-Suggest to us any feature that you might need, we will examine your request with care and provide a proper answer about its potential for inclusion.
+Suggest to us any feature that you might need.
+We will examine your request with care and provide a proper answer about its potential for inclusion.

 Communication happens via email or for a slightly higher fee via Skype.